 Discover how you can make the world a better place through scientific research

-The Creighton University School of Medicine’s mission is to develop highly skilled future medical professionals and discover the latest developments in medicine.
-That’s why our master’s degree programs in natural science give students opportunities to gain practical experience in state-of-the-art labs and work closely with nationally recognized faculty on ground-breaking research.
+In coordination with Creighton University School of Medicine, Creighton University Graduate School is committed to developing highly trained professionals who are skilled at discovering the latest developments in science and medicine.
+That’s why our master’s degree programs in natural science give students the opportunity to gain practical experience in state-of-the-art labs and work closely with nationally recognized faculty on ground-breaking research.

-Natural science research at Creighton is mission oriented.
-Faculty members in each department are encouraged to work together to advance the field and promote wellness for all individuals.
+Natural science programs at Creighton are mission oriented.
+Students and faculty members in each department are encouraged to work together to advance their fields

 Collaboration between accomplished faculty and graduate students drives much of the research and scholarship at Creighton.
 Learn more about how you can observe or participate in research you’re passionate about alongside nationally recognized faculty researchers.